mattenarle10/rust-lambda-cdk-s3-poc/README.md

 - Infrastructure-as-code with AWS CDK (TypeScript)
 - Built and packaged with Cargo Lambda
 - Simple `/health` endpoint (phase 1 – liveness)
-- S3-backed `/items` listing using AWS SDK for Rust (phase 2 – lists object keys)
+- S3-backed `/items` using AWS SDK for Rust:
-- Later: simple S3 create/delete operations via `/items`
+  - `GET /items` – list object keys
+  - `POST /items?key=...` – create/overwrite an object with the request body
+  - `DELETE /items?key=...` – delete a single object by key

 ## References